rahim-hashim/Pubmed-Parser/README.md

 ![Selected dataset (though others are compatible as well for this code](docs/images/PubmedHeader.png)

 Click on advanced, and check out the [User Guide](https://pubmed.ncbi.nlm.nih.gov/help/) to build specific query constructions, which will be very helpful for using this tool.
-Next, open the [pubmed-scraper.ipynb](pubmed-scraper.ipynb) notebook.
+Next, open the [pubmed-parser.ipynb](pubmed-parser.ipynb) notebook.
 All the following steps should be available in the notebook itself.